Fletcher13/secrets/README.md

 ### Data Storage

-All other files in the `secrets.Store` directory are encrypted user data.
+All other files in the `darkstore.Store` directory are encrypted user data.
 When `store.Save(path, data)` is called:
 - The `path` is cleaned and validated to ensure it remains within the store's hierarchy.